 This has allowed Steward to operate as a purpose-driven organization and register as a certified B Corporation.
 B Corps are businesses that work to address social and environmental issues while still turning a profit.

-For lenders with an interest in connecting with the farmers they are funding, some farms even have a professionally produced short video that allows you to meet the farmers and hear their stories.
+For lenders interested in connecting with the farmers they are funding, some farms even have a professionally produced short video that allows you to meet the farmers and hear their stories.

 The management team has extensive experience in the lending and agricultural industries.
-For those familiar with real estate trends, they will likely have heard of a platform called Fundrise.
+In addition, those familiar with real estate trends will likely have heard of a platform called Fundrise.

-Dan Miller, the founder of Steward, was a co-founder at Fundrise and served as the President of the company for 5 years before leaving to start Steward.
+Dan Miller, the founder of Steward, was a co-founder at Fundrise and served as the company's President for five years before leaving to start Steward.

 How Does Steward Work?

-Farmers are able to submit their projects to Steward who then performs thorough due diligence on the deal.
-If it's deemed a good fit for the platform, it's listed for lenders to browse.
+Farmers can submit their projects to Steward, who then performs thorough due diligence on the deal.
+Then, if it's deemed a good fit for the platform, it's listed for lenders to browse.

 A significant benefit of this for lenders is that minimums are much lower.
-Instead of $10,000+ minimums, Steward can allow individuals to participate in deals with as little as $100.
+For example, instead of $10,000+ minimums, Steward can allow individuals to participate in deals with as little as $100.

-All of the deals on the platform are structured as loans rather than equity deals.
-This means that lenders know from the get-go what the rate of return will be on the project.
+All the platform deals are structured as loans rather than equity deals.
+This means lenders know from the get-go what the rate of return will be on the project.
 There is also more certainty on the repayment schedule and time horizon.